 This story can be hard to hear.

 Jesus hears that his friend Lazarus is sick.
 But instead of rushing to his friend’s side, Jesus intentionally waits until Lazarus dies.
 John tells us this is because he loved Lazarus (John 11:5).
-And Jesus says that Lazarus’ sickness and death will glorify him and make many believe (John 11:4).
+And Jesus says that Lazarus’ sickness and death will glorify him and make many believe (John 11:4, 15).
 But Lazarus’ family is unsure.
-Three different times they question Jesus’ motives.
-(John 11:21, 32, 37).
+Three different times they question Jesus’ motives (John 11:21, 32, 37).

-John also tells us that Jesus is “deeply moved,” or another translation would be “furious” (John 11:33).
+John also tells us that Jesus is “deeply moved,” or another translation would be “furious.”
 Jesus walks up to Lazarus’ tomb, eyes red with tears and cheeks flushed in anger.

 Why?
-Because this miracle isn’t just about raising Lazarus from the dead, it’s about Jesus being raised from the dead too.
+Because this miracle isn’t just about raising Lazarus from the dead—it’s about Jesus confronting death itself.

 Jesus knows that everyone he loves will inevitably die.
-He weeps and is angry that the world he created and the people he intricately formed in their mother’s wombs will never escape sin’s victory.
-The world he created without suffering, evil, and sickness has claimed the lives of every person.
-So Jesus raises Lazarus from the dead (John 11:43).
+He is outraged that the world he created and the people he intricately formed in their mother’s wombs are trapped under death’s dominion.
+The world he created without suffering, evil, and sickness has been hijacked by sin and claimed the lives of every person.
+So Jesus raises Lazarus from the dead as a sign of what he himself is about to do.

 In response to Jesus’ most important miracle, almost no one believes.
 John 12 describes groups of people who are confronted with Jesus’ signs but refuse to follow the signs to their conclusion (John 12:37).
 So hard-hearted is the disbelief of Israel that the Pharisees conspire to kill Jesus.
 They reason that it’s better that one person dies than a whole nation suffer under the wrath of Rome.